 2) When it knocks on your door: prioritize tickets based on certain keywords in the subject/description

 Track all your incoming support requests with Freshdesk’s Dispatch’r and watch out for specific triggers in requests – swear words, keywords like “annoyed”, “angry”, “disappointed” and outright compliments like “you suck” to figure out where your customers rank on the frustrated scale (0 is the Dude and 5 is Anger from Inside Out).

 If a request trips the wire, you can perform a number of actions subsequently based on your support process – you could assign the request a higher priority, you can assign it to specific groups, you can add the supervisor as a Watcher to the ticket to ensure that the customer is receiving the best possible care…anything your heart desires.

 3) As it builds: keep an eye on customer frustration with the Supervisor

 A lot of the time, unless it’s a serious bug, the customer ranks very low on the frustration scale when he reports the problem.
 It’s when the interaction drags out beyond the customer’s expectations and the problem remains unsolved, that the real trouble begins.
 With the Supervisor, Freshdesk’s time- and event-based trigger automation, you can monitor for customer frustration by checking on the number of requester interactions in your tickets.

 If the number of requester interactions goes above a specific number (say 3), the ticket can be escalated to a supervisor or assigned to another agent.

-You can also set up rules for more specific use-cases by including multiple conditional clauses like,
+You can also set up rules for more specific use-cases by including multiple conditional clauses such as:

-- if the number of requester interactions are over 3 and the issue is high priority, escalate to urgent and assign it to your supervisor.
+- If the number of requester interactions are over 3 and the issue is high priority, mark it ‘urgent’ and assign it to your supervisor.